wangzixin1940/Python-Utilities/README.md

 ### Calculator

-Windows built-in program "calc. exe".Please do not run this program on macOS.
+<del>Windows built-in program "calc. exe".Please do not run this program on macOS.</del>

+**V 2.4.0 Latest News: The calculator program has been changed to a basic function calculator implemented in Python TTk, which is universal on all platforms**!

-*Added in V 1.7.2*
+*Added in V 1.7.2, Updated in V 2.4.0*

 ### QR Code Tools